karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-15/item.md

 ## [Kanthaus](https://kanthaus.online)

 Birthday!
-Kanthaus reached 1 year old and we celebrated with cake and the major and sparkling wine and other people from Wurzen.
+Kanthaus reached 1 year old and we celebrated with cake and the mayor and sparkling wine and other people from Wurzen.

-Other things that happened - we found loads of cool stuff at *&(£*&£)), a waterslide amoungst other things (see picture!).
+Other things that happened: we found loads of cool stuff at *&(£*&£)), a waterslide amongst other things (see picture!).

 We also had a Foodsharing Wurzen meeting with 4 and a half participants!